 - Beware of conditioning too often.
 The IICRC says conditioning is not always necessary, and should not be done more than once or twice a year, depending on the furniture’s exposure to sunlight and wear and tear.
 Certain conditioners could leave an oily or sticky residue on your furniture that is difficult to remove.
 Keep in mind, conditioning is different than cleaning which can certainly be done more often!

-Now, there are times when you should truly bring in a professional to do the cleaning.
+Now, there are times when you should truly bring in a professional cleaning company to do the job.
 For example, if you have a tough stain on your leather sofa, scrubbing the material could permanently damage the surface.
 Plus, if you aren’t sure if a solution you’ve chosen for spot cleaning will work, then trust your gut.
-Professional furniture cleaners, like Chet, have decades of experience under their belts working with all different textiles and leather.
+Professional furniture cleaners, like Chet’s Cleaning, have decades of experience under their belts working with all different textiles and leather.
 That means we have an arsenal of products that will work for your unique furniture and are knowledgeable on the cleaning process.